TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Evaluation

 \subsection{Results on Discrete Space}

-\ours can be applied to discrete spaces by rounding the perturbed locations to the nearest discrete points.
-Notably, the privacy guarantee remains valid for the continuous space and hence is also valid for the discrete space, independent of the discretization.
-We will evaluate the performance of \ours on discrete spaces and compare it with existing methods.
+Our approach can be applied to discrete spaces by rounding each perturbed location to its nearest discrete point.
+Importantly, the privacy guarantee is established in the underlying continuous domain and therefore still holds after rounding, regardless of the chosen discretization.
+In the following, we evaluate the performance of \ours on discrete spaces and compare it with existing methods.